ThorstenBr/A2DVI-Firmware/README.md

 ![A2DVI Videx](images/A2DVI_Videx.jpg)

+## RAMWorks Support
+If your Apple //e has installed a RAMWorks-compatible memory expansion (>128KB), then enable the "RAMWorks" option in the menu.
+RAMWorks introduced a new register which changed the memory bank switching behavior, which A2DVI needs to know about.

 ## Debug Monitor
 The configuration menu offers a debugging feature.
 Enabling the "**DEBUG MONITOR**" shows extra lines above and below the normal Apple II screen (in red):